AlexD-FED/hello-world/README.md

 # hello-world
 This is me:

-A former Hospitality Gury becoming a Front End Developer
+A former Hospitality Guru becoming a Front End Developer

 I am 38 years old and live with my wife and 3 yo son and another baby on the way in Weesp in the Netherlands.
 Due to Covid-19 I was made redundant and now very eager to go and challenge myself into the world of Front end Development.